juliafmorgado/cloud-native-dev/2/README.md

 In this challenge, we will extend the application from [Challenge 1](https://github.com/salaboy/cloud-native-dev/tree/main/1) to store its data using two different approaches: file system storage and SQL database storage.

+## Prerequisites
+Before starting this challenge, make sure you have the following:

+- **Completed Challenge 1**
+- **Familiarity with Git branching:** How to create, switch, and merge branches so you can different versions of your project.
+- **File System Basics:** A basic understanding of how to read and write files using your programming language’s file system API (e.g., fs module in Node.js or equivalent in other languages).
+- **SQL Database Fundamentals:** A basic understanding of SQL and relational databases.
+You should be familiar with:
+    - Setting up a local or cloud-hosted SQL database (e.g., PostgreSQL, MySQL).
+    - Creating tables, inserting, and retrieving data using SQL queries.
+    - Configuring database connections within your application.
+- **Basic Terminal/Command Line Skills:** Ability to run commands in your terminal to manage Git branches, install packages, and interact with your SQL database.

 ## Objectives

 1. **File System Storage (Branch: fs):**